thi-ng/umbrella/packages/geom-hull/README.md

 ## Usage examples

-Several demos in this repo's [/examples](https://github.com/thi-ng/umbrella/tree/develop/examples) directory are using this package.
+One project in this repo's [/examples](https://github.com/thi-ng/umbrella/tree/develop/examples) directory is using this package:

-A selection:

 | Screenshot                                                                                                              | Description                                 | Live demo                                              | Source                                                                              |
 |:------------------------------------------------------------------------------------------------------------------------|:--------------------------------------------|:-------------------------------------------------------|:------------------------------------------------------------------------------------|